techpanja/interviewproblems/README.md

 2. Implement custom linked list.
 3. Check if a linked list has loops.
 4. Find nth element from end of the linked list.
+5. Find the loop starting point in a LinkedList if it contains loop.
-5. Flatten a nested list.
+6. Flatten a nested list.
-6. Given a nested list of integers, returns the sum of all integers in the list weighted by their depth.
+7. Given a nested list of integers, returns the sum of all integers in the list weighted by their depth.
-7. Remove duplicate links from LinkedList.
+8. Remove duplicate links from LinkedList.
-8. Reverse a linked list.
+9. Reverse a linked list.
 (In-place and using stack.)

 Iterator
 --------